mmistakes/minimal-mistakes/.github/ISSUE_TEMPLATE.md

 ## Steps to reproduce the behavior

 <!--
-  Include a link to a public repository or ZIP file so that the behavior or bug can easily be reproduced.
-Being able to see your actual files helps with troubleshooting as most issues stem from invalid/missing YAML Front Matter, a mis-configured _config.sys file, or problematic site content.

   Describe the steps you took for this problem to exist.
-Such as: you cloned the theme, customized _config.yml, added your own posts, and started up a Jekyll server locally.
+Such as: you installed the theme, customized _config.yml, added your own posts, and started up a Jekyll server locally.

   If an error occurred on GitHub Pages when pushing, please test a local version following these setup instructions: